christianalfoni/formsy-angular/README.md

 formsy-angular
 ============

-A form input builder and validator for Angular JS (NOT YET RELEASED)
+A form input builder and validator for Angular JS

 - [Background](#background)
 - [What you can do](#whatyoucando)